nicnilov/ABWProfilePatches/README.md

 used to accurately print black and white images using programs that impliment ICC color management like Photoshop.
-It is unique in comparison to other tools in that it creates a fully functional B&W profile for use in Black and White workflows and is used in the same manner as regular color managed printing.
+It is unique in comparison to other tools in that it creates a fully functional B&W profile for use in Black and White workflows.
+It is used in the same manner as regular color managed printing.
 For instance, letting Photoshop manage "colors" and selecting Relative Intent with/without BPC.
 It produces accurate soft proofs including things like the subtle tones when printing B&W sepia.